November 07, 2025 Security

 Many businesses hire extra hands to get them through the busy holiday season.
 Don’t get stuck working for criminals!

-Many scammers will pose as employees of recognized businesses and post help-wanted ads on social media platforms and popular websites.
+Many scammers will impersonate employees of recognized businesses and post help-wanted ads on social media platforms and popular websites.

 When job seekers follow the links in these ads, they are directed to a bogus site that looks just like the site of the company the scammer claims to represent.
 They’ll be asked to share personal information to submit an application.
 The scammer will then make off with this information, and the promised job will never materialize.